 While Leicestershire were twice bowled out for less than 200 in their most recent win, Lancashire's victory at Grace Road was set up by a season-high opening stand of 104 between Paul Horton and Luis Reece on day one.

 "It's nice to see us get a platform at the top and then build through," said Moores.
-"Paul's a very good player and it was great to see him come back in and do well straight away [after missing two months of the season with a finger injury].
+"Paul's a very good player and it was great to see him [after missing two months of the season with a finger injury].

 "His experience is a nice balance to go with Luis, who has had a great season.